 It is the same case with pants.
 Those used in snowboarding are baggier than skiing to allow for varied leg movement while those used in skiing are slimmer-fitting.

-Why is layering so important for skiing and snowboarding?
+Why is layering so important?

 Layering is crucial because it allows for versatility to adapt to the changeable weather conditions on the slopes.
 Three types of layers work together: wicking, insulating, and protection.
 This system helps move sweat away from your body, retains warmth, and shields you from the elements.